twilio/video-quickstart-ios/ReplayKitExample/README.md

 **3. Application Audio & Copy Protection**

-It is not possible to capture application audio produced by AVPlayer, or by a video playing back in Safari even if Fairplay DRM is not used.
+It is not possible to capture application audio produced by AVPlayer, by Safari video playback (even if no Fairplay DRM is used), or by the Music app.

 **4. RPScreenRecorder Debugging**